CHALLENGES AND SOLUTIONS

 – if you are looking for new staff, we provide a free recruitment service, delivered by industry experts who offer personal service throughout the recruitment process.

 INTERVIEWS AND SELECTION

-– once you’ve conducted interviews and selected your candidates, we can contact your interviewees to advise of the outcome and talk through the enrolment process with you and the candidate.
+– once you’ve conducted interviews and selected your candidates, we can contact your interviewees and go through the enrolment process with you and the candidate.

-– when apprentices have joined your team, we will visit your workplace for an enrolment and apprenticeship induction meeting.
-Your apprentices will receive regular visits from their assessor and you can access ongoing support through your dedicated account manager.
+– when apprentices have joined your team, we will carry out an enrolment and apprenticeship induction meeting.
+Your apprentices will receive regular visits from their assessor, and you can access ongoing support through your dedicated account manager.